 b.
 More commonly, however, many charismatics who are practicing witchcraft will call themselves a “mystic Christian” or a “Christian mystic.”

-○ See: “Definition of Christian Witchcraft.”
+○ See the chapter: “Definition of Christian Witchcraft.”

 c.
-Related to this thought, we’ve also begun to see some “Christians” start to describe themselves as “Luciferian Christians.”
+Related to this thought, we’ve also begun to see some “Christians” start to publicly describe themselves as “Luciferian Christians.”
 Be ready to see this become more of an acceptable trend as the years pass, as more and more “Christians” begin to come out as an “esoteric Christian.”

 44. New (also: fresh, cutting-edge, or revolutionary)